-Continued investment in market knowledge and building on our relationships with the strongest Universities, driven by Home tor Success and our University partnerships team.
+Confinued investment in market knowledge and building on our relationships with the strongest Universities, driven by Home for Success and our University partnerships team.

-have relationships with the higher and medium tantf Universities (the ones most likely to sustain a reduction in demand).
+Offering great service is key to ensuring w have relationships with the higher and medium tantf Universities (the ones most likely to sustain a reduction in demand).
 PRISM helps us deliver the best customer service efficiently